-- Communicate clearly and sensitively with children of different ages and abilities and their families, creating rapport which facilitates engagement and motivation.
+- Consistently communicate clearly and sensitively with children of different ages and abilities and their families, creating rapport which facilitates engagement and motivation.
 Act respectfully when people are angry, hostile and resistant to change.
-Show persistence, determination and professional confidence in managing tensions between parents, carers and family members. - Listen to the views, wishes and feeling of children and families and help parents and carers understand the ways in which their children communicate through their behaviour. - Identify children and adults who are experiencing difficulties expressing themselves.
+Show persistence, determination and professional confidence in managing tensions between parents, carers and family members. - Listen to the views, wishes and feeling of children and families and help parents and carers understand the ways in which their children communicate through their behaviour. - Able to quickly identify children and adults who are experiencing difficulties expressing themselves.
 Promote speech.
-Language and communication support. - Able to communicate clearly in writing and orally, with an ability to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5 [regulatory requirement]. - Able to understand and maintain personal and professional boundaries and demonstrate professionalism in presentation demeanour, reliability, honesty and respectfulness. - Seek to develop emotional resilience in the face of the pressures and demands of the job, and recognise your personal limitations and how to seek advice.
+Language and communication support. - Able to communicate clearly in writing and orally, with an ability to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5 [regulatory requirement]. - Able to understand, maintain and model for others personal and professional boundaries and demonstrate professionalism in presentation demeanour, reliability, honesty and respectfulness. - Be emotionally resilience in the face of the pressures and demands of the job, and recognise your personal limitations and how to seek advice, and modelling this for others.